 At its conclusion, the Summit delivered the Tandanya Adelaide Declaration to guide the ICA and its members to see, hear and walk with Indigenous peoples to challenge and decolonise the archive.

-Please find below a copy of the programme, a digital copy of the Tandanya Adelaide Declaration (in English, French, Spanish, Norwegian and Russian), and the welcome and closing remarks of the event.
+Please find below a copy of the programme, a digital copy of the Tandanya Adelaide Declaration (in English, French, Spanish, Norwegian, Russian, and Japanese), and the welcome and closing remarks of the event.

 [Translations in Norwegian and Russian thanks to Mvh.
 Inga Marja Steinfjell - ARKIVVERKET.
 Translation in Japanese thanks to Minako Sakata]